Mike-Honey/nextclade-tools/README.md

 - 2 hours - download and unpack the "All sequences" FASTA archive (once off)
 - 15 hours - reprocess the "All sequences" FAST archive (once or twice a months)

-Processing the "All sequences" FASTA archive needs around 400GB free disk space.
-Daily data for the global GISAID sequences requires around
+Processing the "All sequences" FASTA archive needs around 400GB free disk space (as of early 2023).
+Daily data for the global GISAID sequences requires around 400MB per day.

+I downloaded the "All sequences" FASTA archive once, and then have downloaded the daily FASTA data since.

+When the nextclade config is updated (typically once or twice per month), I delete all the files in the output subfolder and carry out the **Run steps** above to re-categorise all lineages.

 # Other scripts